What is a Louisiana Medicare Advantage Plan?

-The advantages of Medicare Advantage (MA) plans are found in what they can cover that Original Medicare cannot.
-Specifically, the MA plans available in Louisiana can include minor healthcare benefits such as prescriptions, vision, hearing, dental, fitness, telehealth, and more.
+The advantages of Medicare Advantage (MA) health plans are found in what they can cover that Original Medicare cannot.
+Specifically, the MA plans (aka, Part C) available in Louisiana can include minor healthcare benefits such as prescription drug coverage, vision, hearing, dental, fitness, telehealth, and more.
 In contrast, Original Medicare only covers major medical healthcare services.
+To join an MA plan you must first be enrolled in both Medicare Part A and Part B.

-Many people love the extra benefits they get with their MA plan.
+Many people love the extra benefits they get with their MA plan, particularly a prescription drug plan.
 However, before you jump in with both feet, take the time to fully understand the trade-offs.
 The extra benefits and perks are nice, but they come at a cost.
 Specifically, when you join a Medicare Advantage plan in Louisiana you are agreeing to accept the plan's managed care health system.
-As an MA plan member, you agree to let the plan be a gatekeeper and fully control your access to doctors and other healthcare providers.
+As an MA plan member, you agree to let the insurance plan be a gatekeeper and fully control your access to doctors and other healthcare providers.

 - Why are Medicare Advantage plans bad?